aweditya/ox64-labs/README.md

 however, no way to reset the counter.
 Instead, in the handler, can increment MTIMECMP by some value.
 Since it's a 64 bit value, it probably won't wrap around anytime soon!

-## PLIC
+## PLIC (not working...)
+c906 pg 88 - 95

-IMPORTANT!!: all PLIC addrs must be offset by the value in the mapbaddr register (c906 pg 637).
-This was very painful to find out
+all PLIC addrs must be offset by the value in the mapbaddr register (c906 pg 637).
+Is this mentioned anywhere in the PLIC chapter?
+No, of course not

+as best as we can tell, setup process for plic in general is
+- clear outstanding interrupts by writing back mclaim register value to itself
+- set interrupt threshold to 0 to accept all interrupts
+- set interrupt priorities for interrupts you want to 1
+- enable external interrupts in MIE
+- enable global interrupts in MSTATUS

+to set up timer interrupts
+- clear timer interrupts by writing to clear register
+- set mode to preload in control register
+- set preload value to something (counter will reset to this after hitting match val)
+- set preload match val by writing to preload ctrl register (which match register to reset to preload val after matching)
+- set match value register(s) with value you want clock to fault on
+- set clock source
+- set clock freq divider (divides clock frequency by register val + 1 (so 0 is no division, 1 is divide by 2, etc))
+- enable timer interrupts for one of the match values